Improve Your Manuscript Writing

 Supplemental Materials: Please be sure that supplemental materials are provided to the reviewers.
 Also consider whether they are really necessary and whether they are important enough to put into the paper.
 The standards for tables and figures hold for such materials.

 Discussion: The discussion should focus on the significant changes observed and why they are important.
 Generally, each experiment should be discussed and then the multiple methods brought together.
-Suggestion: If the work is applied work, do not try to go into mechanistic claims – it is not relevant, and confuses and devalues the actual work.

 Conclusions: This is not a summary.
 It should focus on the key results, why they may be important, and what are the limitations of these results.
 Suggestions for further work are also appropriate.
 This should generally be kept to <250 words.

 Acknowledgment: Please acknowledge all funding (including project numbers where possible) and also thank all those who have contributed to the work who are NOT authors including those involved with the writing.
-(Even if someone is “paid” to do something, they should be recognized here.)
+(Even if someone is paid to do something, they should be recognized here.)

 LANGUAGE AND FORMATTING